 We can start with Clara.
 How did she deal with the death of her older sister?
 Clara married a man named Samuel Ferguson and, in 1922, gave birth to a daughter, Dolores.
 The marriage failed.
 Clara struggled as a single mother.
 She was abusive to her daughter, often sending her to live with relatives.
 Dolores bounced from one house to another, an unwanted child.
 This created a rift between mother and daughter that never truly healed, Baker said.

-For a while, Dolores lived with her aunt Annie and uncle William Kimbel in Fineview.
+For a while, Dolores lived in Fineview with her aunt Annie and uncle William Kimbel (“Uncle Bill” to family members).
 The Kimbel’s daughter Dorie was about the same age as Dolores, and the two played dress-up.
-Delores would later recall these as happy times.
+Dolores would later recall these as happy times.

 During one such visit in February 1932, Michael told Dolores not to visit the next night.
 He wouldn’t be there.